nagham27/project2_291/README.md

 Q2:
 creates a view called "OrderSize" that counts the number of orders made by customers with a specific postal code. the variable "randomCode" has a value assigned to it by "SELECT customer_postal_code FROM Customers ORDER BY RANDOM() LIMIT 50" which retrieves the customer postal codes for 50 randomly selected customers from the "Customers" table.

+indexes were not created for any primary keys since SQLite will automatically create an index on it "Customers" table >> "customer_postal_code" index was created because Q1,and Q2 and Q3 as extensions of Q1 filter or sort customers based on their postal code,and due to usage of customer_postal_code in WHERE c.customer_id = o.customer_id AND customer_postal_code = {randomCode};

+"orders" table >> "customer_id" index is created since customer_id is the most frequently queried column in all queries.

 The view can be queried using the SELECT statement:
 SELECT * FROM [OrderSize];

 This will return a single column with the count of orders made by customers with the specified postal code.
 Lastly, the code includes a DROP VIEW statement, which is used to delete the view if it already exists in the database.